Diary of the Dead poster

 The inciting incident occurs at 10 minutes when Emergency broadcast announces the dead are returning to life and attacking the living.
 The horror movie becomes reality; the students' safe, creative world is shattered by incomprehensible terror..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This reveals the protagonist's commitment to The group decides to leave campus and head to Debra's family home, actively choosing to enter the zombie-infested world rather than barricading themselves.
+This illustrates the protagonist's commitment to The group decides to leave campus and head to Debra's family home, actively choosing to enter the zombie-infested world rather than barricading themselves.
 Jason commits to filming the entire journey as a document of truth., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat The group reaches what seems like sanctuary (a wealthy estate with supplies), but discover the owners are dead/undead.
 False victory of finding shelter immediately collapses.
 Stakes raise: nowhere is truly safe, and Jason's filming nearly gets someone killed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (72% through) represents the emotional nadir.
 Here, A beloved character dies because Jason was filming instead of helping.
 The "whiff of death" is literal and moral—Jason's obsession with truth has killed someone he cared about.
-His documentary has become complicit in death., illustrates the protagonist at their lowest point.
+His documentary has become complicit in death., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 79% of the runtime.
 Jason decides to continue filming but with new purpose: not just to document, but to bear witness and upload the truth so the world can see what's really happening—a synthesis of his documentary impulse with moral responsibility., demonstrating the transformation achieved throughout the journey.